gemini-hlsw/lucuma-itc/README.md

 loaded dynamically by the application and be called via reflection with a custom classloader

-There is a branch on ocs with changes to the itc that are unsupported on the ocs Please use the branch `itc-gpp` to build the jar files

 In case the code in ocs2 changes we need to update the jar files using the `update.sh` script.
 The jar files are fairly large (they contain the data files used to calculate the itc results).
 Given github limitations these need to be